Welcome to our introduction to the French Bulldog Pug mix.

 We’re here to help you discover more about this mix, and to find out if it has the temperament and appearance that you’re looking for in your new dog.

-We’ll also take an important look at how these dogs’ instantly recognizable features affect their health.
+We’ll also take an important look at how the instantly recognizable features of the Pug and French Bulldog can affect their health.